JesseWilliamson/jessewilliamson.github.com/_posts/2012-10-1-the-end-of-the-world.md

 Wrong again.
 The only thing that went as planned was the vanilla install of Orchard.

 **Problem 1:** Turns out I don't actually have my theme packaged up.
 That's OK, because I can just package it up, right?
 Well, yeah, sure if I have Orchard installed locally.
-Now, when I say installed, I mean **NSTALLED**, not downloaded and unzipped.
+Now, when I say installed, I mean **INSTALLED**, not downloaded and unzipped.
 Orchard.exe has a packaging command, but it's dependent on the packaging module which only exists if you've got a running instance of Orchard.
 Once that was done, packaging and installing the theme was also "mad simple, yo!"

 Honestly, problem 1 was easy to fix.
 It was just an unexpected pain, but we learn from pain.